Jacksonville Zoo and Gardens is home to over 2000 animals from 350 species and 1000 rare plants.

-The Wildlife Carousel features gorgeous wild animals such as Tiger, Okapi, Eagle, etc.
+The Wildlife Carousel features gorgeous wild animals such as Tigers, Okapi, Eagles, etc.

 Only kids below 12 years can ride the carousel.

-Adults are allowed to join in the fun as long as they are accompanying small children.
+Adults can join in the fun as long as they accompany small children.

-At Jacksonville Zoo, visitors can participate in three feeding encounters – at the Stringray’s tank, at the Giraffe Overlook, and in the Lorikeets Aviary.
+At Jacksonville Zoo, visitors can participate in three feeding encounters – at the Stringray’s tank, the Giraffe Overlook, and the Lorikeets Aviary.

 Both kids and adults love these animal interactions, which are included in the Total Experience tickets.